danswer-ai/danswer/CONTRIBUTING.md

 ### Local Set Up
 Be sure to use Python version 3.11.
+For instructions on installing Python 3.11 on macOS, refer to the [CONTRIBUTING_MACOS.md](./CONTRIBUTING_MACOS.md) readme.

 If using a lower version, modifications will have to be made to the code.
 If using a higher version, sometimes some libraries will not be available (i.e. we had problems with Tensorflow in the past with higher versions of python).